 With the imminent success of the show, RCA and Channel 13 (El Trece) signed a contract to broadcast a weekly musical program, geared to a young audience, called El Club del Clan.
 It was aired for the first time on November 10, 1962.
-Starring a group of ‘friends’ where each artist represented a stereotypical character that corresponded to a musical genre, like: Romantic, Tango, Twist, Bolero, Cumbia.
-A large second cast was formed this time and between them there was a young Perico Gómez.
-The only afro-american in the Clan, used to wear a galley hat and always singed the Cumbia (solo or with duets); during the program the protagonists talked about everyday situations and humorous sketches happened amid the presentations.
+Starring a group of ‘friends’ where each artist represented a stereotypical character that corresponded to a musical genre, like Romantic, Tango, Twist, Bolero, Cumbia.
+A large second cast was formed this time and between them, there was a young Perico Gómez.
+The only Afro-American in the Clan used to wear a galley hat and always singed the Cumbia (solo or with duets); during the program, the protagonists talked about everyday situations and humorous sketches happened amid the presentations.

 There’s a curious fact about it, because the same thing occurred in Brazil a bit later, on 1965, Jovem Guarda started its broadcast and with the same commercial musical proposal, launched artists like Roberto and Erasmo Carlos, Wanderléa and a whole bunch of teen idols that suddenly had TV programs, singles, albums, line clothes, action figures and a myriad of products for sale!

 After one year on air, with more than three albums released, its national audience reached inedited peaks: scenes of collective hysteria were common in fashionable clubs, vying for the presence of his characters and certain profit.
-In 1964 the program already showed some attrition, and with the attendance of some participants to another channel (and program) the Club was canceled at the end of the year.
+In 1964 the program already showed some attrition, and with the attendance of some participants to another channel (and program), the Club was canceled at the end of the year.
 The definitive entry of Beatlemania worldwide and in Argentina, helped the program losing ground amongst its fans eager for another product to consume.

-In the late 60’s, Alfredo Aldo Céspedes, would change its name and style once again.
+In the late ’60s, Alfredo Aldo Céspedes, would change its name and style once again.
 The harmless and smiling Perico Gómez gives place to a more serious and mature Pot Zenda.
 Regarding this time, his name appears in the list of acknowledgments on the first Almendra Lp, he also collaborated with the band during the recordings.
-On its short career he recorded three singles in diverse labels, participated in the Argentine version of Hair and after 1973 moved to Venezuela.
-There, he played throughout the country and died in an automobile accident on March 1988.
+On its short career, he recorded three singles in diverse labels, participated in the Argentine version of Hair and after 1973 moved to Venezuela.
+There, he played throughout the country and died in an automobile accident in March 1988.
 His remains were then, taken to Buenos Aires where it received a grave.
 (RIP)

 Let’s go to our album: